silvester/ReverseForm/README.md

 You would do it better
 ----------------------

 Feel free to improve it.
-Will merge them to the project and thank you.
+Will merge them in to the project and thank you.

+TODO
+---

+* Many element view scripts look the same, only difference is the js part.
+Refactor all same lloking elements in to one viewscript.
+* Write some decent documentation.
+* Demo module is on it's way.